michcab93/ISTA220/Homework/C#Homework04.md

   day = Tuesday;
   }

+7. In a switch statment what happens if you omit a break
++ it will fall through

-7. What is a recursive method?
+8. What is a recursive method?
 Using language you know (such as English), write a recursive method that adds up the integers in a list of integers.
 The input to the method is a list of integers and the output is a scalar value presenting a sum.
 + A recursive method is that calls itself.
 +